UnumID/Server-SDK-Typescript/README.md

-  "createdAt": Date; // the time  the credential was recorded as created in the UnumID SaaS db "updatedAt": Date; // the time  the credential was recorded as updated in the UnumID SaaS db "credentialId": string; // the did (aka id) of the credential this status is in regard to "status": 'valid' | 'revoked'; // the status
+  "createdAt": Date; // the time  the credential was recorded as created in the UnumID SaaS db "updatedAt": Date; // the time  the credential was recorded as updated in the UnumID SaaS db "credentialId": string; // the did (aka id) of the credential this status is in regard to "status": CredentialStatusOptions; // a string literal type that currently only consists of 'valid' and 'revoked' }
-}
 ```